Thai Tea Mochi Muffins

 I was super curious about Thai tea because I just assumed it was an American invention like fortune cookies were.
 The truth is, the Thai tea we know and love is actually a mixture of a Thai street food favorite and American tastes.
 Tea came to Thailand via the Chinese in the 1980s.
 The tea that was brought over was eventually combined with condensed milk and ice to create Thai tea or Cha Yen in Thai.
 This drink quickly became a popular Thai street food staple.

 It eventually made its way over to the US.
 As Thai food gained popularity here, Thai chefs added orange food coloring and more sugar to adapt this drink to American tastes.
 The food coloring used is actually very similar to the food coloring used in Kraft Mac & Cheese.
 And nowadays, it is a hugely popular drink in not only Thai restaurants, but all Asian restaurants across the US.
-It has also made its way into fusion desserts like Thai tea ice cream and Thai tea creme brulee!
+It has also made its way into fusion desserts like Thai tea ice cream, Thai tea rice krispies and Thai tea coffee cake!

 steeping thai tea mix